 - Create ‘Youth Advisory Council’ that acts as liaison to Park Board on how we can imaginatively improve our park spaces

-- Encourage plans like RiverFirst with the revitalization and buyback of lands for park use; promote innovative ways in which we can reconnect with our natural habitats in Minneapolis
+- Encourage plans like RiverFirst in which buyback and revitalization city land for park use takes place; promote innovative ways in which we can reconnect with our natural habitats in Minneapolis

 *Please read further for more detail on how to make our parks more accessible and community driven!